 Dispatch: With Two Action-Packed Japanese Genre Films, Fantastic Fest Kicks Off on the Right Foot

-For nearly 20 years, the Austin, Texas-based Fantastic Fest has grown to be the largest genre film festival in the country, bringing films from both new directors and veteran storytellers, as well as repertory films often restored and/or celebrating landmark anniversaries.
-The only criteria to play Fantastic Fest is that the film is provocative, whether it be in the genres of action, horror, science-fiction, comedy, or just generally cool and passionate about its subject.
+For nearly 20 years, the Austin, Texas, based Fantastic Fest has grown to be the largest genre film festival in the country, bringing films from both new directors and veteran storytellers, as well as repertory films often restored and/or celebrating landmark anniversaries.
+The only criterion to play Fantastic Fest is that the film is provocative, whether it be in the genres of action, horror, science-fiction, comedy, or just generally cool and passionate about its subject.
 The festival is a place ripe for discovery.
 There are other events besides screenings at this festival, but I tend to zero in on as many films as I can get to.
 And so it begins…

 Cloud